Senate's Standing Rules

 Committee members who miss three consecutive meetings, or half the meetings during a year, may be replaced.
 The committee Chair is responsible for reporting excessive absences to the senate so that a replacement can be named.

-Article V: Liaisons: A Faculty Senate Liaison shall be elected annually by the faculty voters in each department/school that is not represented by a Senator, and by the Professional Librarians/Curators, and by the Honors and University Colleges.
+A Faculty Senate Liaison will be elected annually by the faculty voters in each department/school without a sitting Senator, and by the Professional Librarians/Curators, and by the Honors and University Colleges.

-Liaisons must have the same qualifications as Faculty Senators, except that the Professional Librarians/Curators shall be eligible to vote after one year's service and to serve as the Liaison after three years.
-Each September, the Liaison from the preceding year (or Senator from the unit who has completed their Senate service) shall initiate an election for a Liaison to represent the unit in the current academic year.
+Liaisons must have the same qualifications as Senators, except that the Professional Librarians/Curators will be eligible to vote after one year's service and to serve as the Liaison after three years.
+Each September, the Liaison from the preceding year (or Senator from the unit who has completed their Senate service) will initiate an election for a Liaison to represent the unit in the current academic year.
 If that person is unable to initiate the election, the Senate Chair will contact a faculty member in the unit, charging them to conduct the election.

 Liaisons will communicate individual faculty and department/school concerns to the Faculty Senate.
 In addition, Liaisons may be asked to meet with the senate from time to time, to gather information, to take informal polls, to distribute and collect faculty ballots, and to perform such other tasks as may be required to ensure effective communication between department/school faculties and the senate.

-Each fall and spring semester, a Senate/Liaisons meeting will be held.
+Each fall and spring semester, a Full Senate meeting will be held.
 At the fall meeting, communication channels will be explained and the duties of the Faculty Senate Liaisons will be reviewed.

 Article VI: Piper Award Nominee Selection Process: The Minnie Stevens Piper Foundation annually honors professors in Texas colleges and universities for outstanding achievement in the teaching profession.
 Each award includes a certificate designating the recipient as a "Piper Professor" and a $5,000 honorarium.
 Texas State University is permitted to submit one nomination each year and the Faculty Senate coordinates the nomination process.